diskuv/dkml-ghmirror/contributors/index.rst

 - Administrator access on your computer to install the Microsoft C compilers.
 If you use a shared or restricted PC, please ask your PC administrator if they can follow the :ref:`Advanced - Windows Administrator` instructions; after that you and others on the PC can install without Administrator access.
-- You don't need to watch the installation, but you do need to keep your computer powered on for at least 2 (two) hours.
+- You don't need to watch the installation, but you do need to keep your computer powered on for at least one and a half (1.5) hours.
 The *Diskuv OCaml* installer will be downloading and doing intensive compilation during these hours, and you are free to do other things on your computer while it downloads and compiles.